markcallen/aws-cld/README.md

 ### Cloudflare

 Log into the cloudflare dashboard using the main account and invite a user into the account.
-Login with that user and create an API token.
+Login with that user and create an API token with Edit:DNS.

 ### Environment